 We may employ third party companies and individuals to facilitate our Service, to provide the Service on our behalf, to perform Service-related services or to assist us in analyzing how our Service is used.

 These third parties have access to your Personal Information only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.

 The security of your Personal Information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage is 100% secure.
 While we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security.

 We have no control over, and assume no responsibility for the content, privacy policies or practices of any third party sites or services.

 Our Service does not address anyone under the age of 18 (“Children”).

 We do not knowingly collect personally identifiable information from children under 18.
 If you are a parent or guardian and you are aware that your child has provided us with Personal Information, please contact us.
 If we discover that a child under 18 has provided us with Personal Information, we will delete such information from our servers immediately.

 We will disclose your Personal Information where required to do so by law or subpoena.

-When a privacy complaint is received by Data Integrity, it will immediately be forwarded to Data Integrity’s privacy officer.
+When a privacy complaint is received by Data Integrity, it will immediately be forwarded to Data Integrity’s senior leadership member.